kubernetes-sigs/cluster-api/cluster-api/CONTRIBUTING.md

 When a cluster is first created with a cluster config file, there is no master node or api server.
 So the user will need to bootstrap a cluster.
 While the implementation details are specific to the provider, the following guidance should help you:

-*   Your tooling should create a Node for the master machine specified by the user.
-This master can use kubeadm to initialize the master.
-See [this example](https://github.com/kubernetes/kube-deploy/blob/68e27e43894efebb45f5f014aa5510c11015c3b3/cluster-api-gcp/cloud/google/templates.go).
-*   Start the machine controller specific to the provider.
-*   Register the clusters CRD with the machine controller.
+* Your tool should spin up the external apiserver and the machine controller.
-*   POST the cluster config.
+* POST the objects to the apiserver.
+* The machine controller creates resources (Machines etc)
-*   Register the machines CRD's with the machine controller.
+* Pivot the apiserver and the machine controller in to the cluster.
-*   POST the machines config.
-*   A correctly implemented Update (discussed below) will then reconcile the machines.

 ### A specific Node can be deleted, freeing external resources associated with it.